First Nagorno-Karabakh War(1994)

 Critical weapons systems and combat vehicles engaged in battle

-Republic of Armenia and Karabakh Armenian Forces
+Republic of Armenia and Artsakh Defense Army

 - T-72 Main Battle Tank